Living-with-machines/station-to-station/README.md

 This repository provides underlying code and materials for the paper `Station to Station: Linking and Enriching Historical British Railway Data`.

+The **StopsGB** dataset is available on the British Library research repository via https://doi.org/10.23636/wvva-3d67.

 Table of contents
 --------------------